SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 the shortest matching line width for all media should be used throughout.

 Xcode sample code projects do not have to be wrapped to a fixed line width.
-However, line-wrapping should still be applied where it aids code readability, or avoids the code becoming too dense.
+However, line-wrapping should still be applied manually where it aids readability.

 *Rationale:
 Xcode windows do not have a fixed width.